TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 The Jobs assignment icon button displays all running and failed jobs/processes.
 Users can see minimized jobs/processes here.

-Users can minimize a job/process by clicking the - in any dialogue or pop-up window.
+Users can minimize a job/process by clicking the minus (-) at the top right corner of any dialog or pop-up window.

 Click on a running task to display a dialog for that running task.

-You can abort active jobs (like a disk wipe for example) by clicking the white circled X next to the active job.
+You can abort active jobs (for example, wiping a disk) by clicking the white circled X next to the active job.

 For more information, see Tasks Screens.